 Premise-based unified communications, on the other hand, offers its own set of advantages.
 That includes greater customization capabilities, as IT staff can add or remove individual applications more easily.
 Traditional unified communications may also be easier to manage, Langenhoven asserted, as some companies prefer well-trained staff and their own infrastructure.

-According to an eWeek report, hosted and premise-based unified communications make smaller organizations much more competitive with larger firms, as the combination of VoIP, presence and online fax were traditionally only available to larger companies.
+According to an eWeek report, hosted and premise-based unified communications make smaller organizations much more competitive with larger firms, as the combination of VoIP, presence and online fax from computer were traditionally only available to larger companies.
 As a result, businesses using unified communications can remain relevant in today's unpredictable economy, whether they choose to host the solutions or not.